 |25-cent (n. & p.)||Lincoln||Profile to left||Red||–||1865|

-Ten-cent — the head of Washington is upon a hatched ground whose cross lines are almost imperceptible, and is inclosed by four small white stars on each side, witli the words “U.S. postage” above and “Ten cents” below.
+Ten-cent — the head of Washington is upon a hatched ground whose cross lines are almost imperceptible and is enclosed by four small white stars on each side, with the words “U.S. postage” above and “Ten cents” below.
 There are five more stars at the top of the stamp.
 The number “10”, in Arabic figures, is placed in each upper corner, in an

-appropriate inclosure of ornamental design, and the white capitals “U” and “S” are seen in the left and right lower corners, respectively.
+the appropriate enclosure of ornamental design, and the white capitals “U” and “S” are seen in the left and right lower corners, respectively.

 Twelve-cent — the face of Washington is placed upon a cross-hatched elliptical ground 1/2 by 5/8 inch, which is surrounded to the edge of the stamp by a very fine geometrical design with a serrated outer white line, edged with a black hairline and the trace of an ornament in the middle of each side, with a larger one at each corner, outside the lines mentioned.
 The number “12”, in Arabic figures, inclined as in the 2-cent stamp, is placed in each upper corner, with “U.S. postage” between, bordering the medallion line.
 Below, in the corners, are the white capitals “U” and “S”, with the words “Twelve cents” just below the medallion line and rising at each end above the “U” and “S.” The portrait is the same as that on the 10-cent stamp.

 Thirty-cent — the portrait is enclosed in a circle 21/32 of an inch in diameter.
-The background of this space is obliqueh cross lined at right angles.
+The background of this space is oblique cross lined at right angles.
 The inscriptions “I .
-S. Postage” above and “Thirty cents” below the circle follow it closely; the number “30” leans outward in the upper corners, and the white capital letters “U” and “S” in the lower left and right hand corners, respectively, incline inward.
+S. Postage” above and “Thirty cents” below the circle follow it closely; the number “30” leans outward in the upper corners, and the white capital letters “U” and “S” in the lower left and right-hand corners, respectively, incline inward.
 Around the sides are scroll-work ornamentations.

 Ninety-cent — the portrait stands upon a background similar to that of the 5-, 12-, and 15-cent stamps.
 The border, about 3/32 of an inch wide, is crossed with rays.
 The outer line of this border rises at the top to a Gothic apex.
 The denomination numerals “90” appear at each side of the tablet, on its border, one-fourth of an inch from its highest point.
 Across the top of the stamp, upon an independent pennant tablet, whose ends fall about the border, are the words “U. S. Postage” in white, shaded capitals.
 The words “Ninety” and “Cents” are upon the left and right lower quarters of the border, which rests upon branches of oak and laurel tied with a small ribbon.
 The extreme lower corners are filled with the letters “U” and “S” in the left and right, respectively.